-1. Degree to be Awarded: Honorary DoctorateHonorary BaccalaureateHonorary Associate 2.
+1. Degree to be Awarded: Honorary DoctorateHonorary MastersHonorary BaccalaureateHonorary Associate 2.
 Please state the name and address of your nominee for an Honorary Degree.
-3. Honorary degrees shall be awarded to persons who have made significant contributions to the improvement of the quality of academic programs and academic life at one of the NSHE's institutions.
-Persons currently holding public elected office are not eligible for the degree extraordinary circumstances. ot in What are your reasons for nominating this person?
-(Attach additional pages, if necessary .)
-President Date Institution
+3. Honorary degrees shall be awarded to persons who have made significant contributions to the improvement of the quality of academic programs and academic life at one of the NSHE institutions.
+Persons currently holding public elected office are not eligible for the degree except in extraordinary circumstances.
+What are your reasons for nominating this person?
+(Attach additional pages, if necessary.)
+President Date

-(B/R 3/03; Added 6/05)
+Institution (B/R 3/03; Added 6/05; A. 3/24)